TheGammelgalopper/TheGammelgalopper.github.io/_posts/2018-6-23-odroid_XU4_set_fan_speed_to_100_percent.md

 If you have an odroid XU4 and don't care about noise or you use another fan, it might be wise to set the fan speed to a 100%.
 This way you always have optimal cooling!

-This guide works for Ubuntu 16.04.4.
+This guide works for `Ubuntu 16.04.4`.
 Make sure to update the kernel first!
 ```
 apt update
 apt upgrade